Androst-4-ene-3,17-dione monooxygenase

-The 3 substrates of this enzyme are androst-4-ene-3,17-dione, an electron acceptor AH_{2}, and O_{2}, whereas its 3 products are 3-oxo-13,17-secoandrost-4-ene-17,13alpha-lactone, the reduction product A, and H_{2}O.
+The three substrates of this enzyme are the steroid hormone, androstenedione, a reduced electron acceptor, and oxygen.
+Its products are testololactone, the electron acceptor, and water.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derive from O miscellaneous.
+This enzyme is an oxidoreductase that uses molecular oxygen to carry out a Baeyer–Villiger oxidation.
 The systematic name of this enzyme class is androst-4-ene-3,17-dione-hydrogen-donor:oxygen oxidorcockeductase (13-hydroxylating, lactonizing).
 Other names in common use include androstene-3,17-dione hydroxylase, androst-4-ene-3,17-dione 17-oxidoreductase, androst-4-ene-3,17-dione hydroxylase, androstenedione monooxygenase, and 4-androstene-3,17-dione monooxygenase.
-This enzyme participates in androgen and estrogen metabolism.